FAQ

 Stages: All stages are accessible for mobility devices.

-The Brain is seated.
-Attendees with accessibility needs can be accommodated at the front
+The Brain Stage which is hosted at Slowtempo is wheelchair-accessible and has some seating.
+Attendees with accessibility needs can be accommodated at the front.

-Bars: All bars are accessible for mobility devices except for The Sky Bar which is only accessible by 2 stories of stairs.
+Bars: All bars are accessible for mobility devices except for The Sky Bar which is only accessible by two stories of stairs.

-Camp B Store: Is located across the river from the festival grounds and accessible camping.
+Camp B Store and Showers: is located across the river from the festival grounds and accessible camping.
 There is a bridge to cross the river.
 The grade will be determined upon building the bridge in June.
 The grade of the bridge varies from year to year depending on the land and river height.

 MOBILITY DEVICES